nadvolod/nextjs-e-commerce-wo/workshop/2025-august/assets/ai-prompts/create-playwright-tests.md

 - playwright.config.ts

 Test Execution
-- Do not display Playwright reports in the UI
+- Do not display Playwright reports in the UI.
+- Run playwright in headless mode when running the tests.
 - Run tests in the background using terminal commands
 - Analyze test results programmatically and provide summary of outcomes
 - Only show test failures or issues that need attention